ivannieto/puppet-nginx-module-test/README.md

 `tail -f /var/log/nginx/access.log`

 ### Summary

-I think it lacks the proxy to expose puppet-agent-nginx to internet overriding the current domain.com.

 Due to the amount of time invested in learning new concepts like Puppet (I'm used to Ansible), refreshing NGINX concepts (lot of time since my last config), fixing issues on-the-go and searching for documentation (scarce) in the internet about Puppet, and mostly the lack of time due to my current workload I have to provide this solution instead something more clear and working one.
 Will fix in later weeks.